-Last year we published Culture First, an initial examination of the prevalence and level of effectiveness culture in brands.
-This year at EffWeek 2018 we’ll be releasing two pieces of new research which delve deeper, with a wider range of brands.
+We published Culture First, an initial examination of the prevalence and level of effectiveness culture in brands.
+At EffWeek 2018 we followed up by releasing two pieces of research which delve deeper, with a wider range of brands.

 One of the five prerequisites of a marketing effectiveness culture identified in Culture First was a focus on language, on how we communicate with other functions.
 It highlighted a need for marketers to ensure that the language and metrics used with other functions, particularly finance, was associated with an agreed value.
 Words like “brand halo” need to be underpinned with an understanding of the specific role it plays in, for example, customer satisfaction, market share protection, or churn reduction.
 It also highlighted that given the focus on marketing effectiveness being seen across many organisations, there was a need for improvement in the communication and understanding between marketing and finance.